-You are currently viewing The Novelty Rug Machine: Making Personal Rug Making Faster
+You are currently viewing The Novelty Rug Machine: Personal Rug Making Made Faster

-The Novelty Rug Machine: Making Personal Rug Making Faster
+The Novelty Rug Machine: Personal Rug Making Made Faster

 One of Guelph’s little-known companies from the late 10th century was the “Novelty Rug Making Machine.”
 It appeared in Guelph in 1884.
 It remained there until around 1891.

 The owner of the company was Robert W. Ross.
 Initially, he boarded at the Victoria Hotel.
 By 1889, he had a home at 121 Glasgow.
-Beyond these basic facts, little is known about the man and both his personal and business life.
-Although we do know he had at least one employee in 1885/1886 – George Schick who boarded at the Victoria Hotel.
+Beyond these basic facts, little is known about the man in both his personal and business life.
+Although we do know he had at least one employee in 1885/1886 – George Schick, who boarded at the Victoria Hotel.

 The Novelty Rug-Making Machine

-A booklet currently lodged in the Guelph Museum states, “This is an entirely new invention, having been patented March 6, 1882.”
-Its purpose was to decrease the labour and time required to produce rugs.
+A booklet currently lodged in the Guelph Museum archives states, “This is an entirely new invention, having been patented March 6, 1882.”
+The machine had a singular purpose – to decrease the labour and time required to produce rugs for the home.
 Referred to by historians as a type of “punch hook,” the machine hooked the yarn or rag through a piece of fabric.
-It could produce a rug or mat, depending upon its size, in as little as a day.
+Using this method, it produced a rug or mat, depending upon its size, in as little as a day.

-The booklet also goes on to inform the reader that anyone with practice, including “children of 10” can use it.
+The booklet also goes on to inform the reader that anyone with practice, including “children of 10,” could use it.
 Moreover, it was not only simply constructed and easily operated but also inexpensive.
-The booklet on the machine cost $3 while the machine could be shipped to you for $1.
+The booklet on the machine cost $3, while the machine could be shipped to you for $1.

 The patent date is accurate.
-It also can be referenced to a machine of the same name invented by another Ross – Ebenezer Ross, in Toledo, Ohio the previous year.
-The product – identical to the one then being sold across Canada, made its appearance in several newspapers across the United States.
-The Ladies Home Journal for 1890 noted an improvement in their ad.
-It read: “Our improved Novelty Rug Machine uses two needles; coarse needle for rugs, mittens, etc., and fine needle for zephyrs or silk on plush or velvet.”
+However, this Guelph machine can also be referenced to a machine of the same name invented by another Ross – Ebenezer Ross, in Toledo, Ohio, in 1881.
+The product, identical to the one then being sold across Canada, appeared in several newspaper ads across the United States.
+Various magazines also made note of the machine.
+The Ladies Home Journal for 1890, for example, noted an improvement.
+The ad read: “Our improved Novelty Rug Machine uses two needles; coarse needle for rugs, mittens, etc., and fine needle for zephyrs or silk on plush or velvet.”

-The specific link between the two companies is not known – although it is possible RW Ross was an agent for Ebenezer Ross (1836-1904).
-A check of the American census and related genealogical records reveals RW was not a son of Ebenezer Ross.
-However, records do not seem to exist, be accessible – or are searchable, to clearly indicate and determine the relationship between the two men and their product.
+The specific link between the two companies is not known, although it is possible that R.W.
+Ross was an agent for Ebenezer Ross (1836-1904).
+The American census and related genealogical records reveal R.W. was not a son of Ebenezer Ross.
+However, records do not seem to exist, be accessible, or are even searchable, to clearly indicate and determine the relationship between the two men and their product.

 The Sales Pitch

-The Novelty Rug Machine was sold through advertisements.
-These appeared in various periodicals and newspapers of the time, including Boy’s Own Paper in 1881, a Montreal newspaper (1885) and Markdale Standard (1885).
+The Novelty Rug Machine, like its American counterpart, was sold in Canada through advertisements.
+These appeared in various periodicals and newspapers, including Boy’s Own Paper in 1881, the Montreal Witness, a newspaper (1886) and the Markdale Standard (1885).
 The knitting machine was also part of the Colonial and Indian Exhibition held in London in 1886.
-Also taking part were other better-known Guelph manufacturers including:
+It stood alone in this event among other better-known Guelph manufacturers, including:

 1. James Goldie – “Two grades of Winter Wheat Flour, roller process”